Monarch and Flower

 Baby butterflies are less mobile.
 If all goes well, each caterpillar has one milkweed plant to eat, and lives on that plant until it stops eating and looks for a place to pupate.
 The more native milkweed plants your butterfly garden contains, the more butterflies can grow up in it.
 If you look carefully at the undersides of milkweed leaves you may be able to see an egg or young caterpillar, but it�s easy to miss them if they are there.
 The Monarch Butterfly chrysalis is usually in an unexpected, inconspicuous place too.

-READ MORE: List of Butterflies in Arkansas
+READ MORE: List of Butterflies in Florida

 All humans need to do, to encourage Monarchs to use their gardens, is to make sure they have native species of milkweed.
 Related plants called swallow-wortcan resemble some native milkweeds enough that female Monarchs may waste an egg on them.
 The caterpillars cannot survive on these plants.